Tuesday, May 10, 2022

 (i.e. bringing freedom, value, restoration)

-in myself and others as I work?
+in myself and in others I work with?

 Church | Purpose